Klingri/Vortex.Plus/README.md

 # License
 - Distributed under the **MIT License**.
 See `LICENSE` for more information.
-- Special thanks to our early contributors: **Enk and Slime King.**
+- Special thanks to our early contributors: **Slime King, Myroshlaug and Hayden.**

 ---